ybergner/cpsx/Install.md

 #### Start here if you are already running Cypress

 Clone the cps Xblock.
-Note the cd, all following code snippites assume you are in `/edx/app/edxapp`.
+All following code snippits assume you are in `/edx/app/edxapp`.
 ```
 cd /edx/app/edxapp
 sudo -u edxapp git clone https://github.com/peterhalpin/cpsx